Joshcolemitchell/python-intermediate-inflammation/README.md

 ## Credits

-- Thanks to Matthew Bluteau and the helpful demonstrators.
+- Thanks to Matthew Bluteau and the helpful demonstrators for teaching the Intermediate Python course.
 - The Carpentries Incubator provided the platform for the course material.

 ## Citation